rzwitserloot/com.zwitserloot.cmdreader/README.markdown

 Describes this option.
 This description is used by `CmdReader.generateCommandLineHelp` to generate the command line help message, and nowhere else.

 #### @FullName
-By default an option's full name is equal to its field name.
-If you want to override this, for example because you'd like your option to include a dash which is not a legal java identifier character, you can do so here.
+By default an option's full name is equal to its field name, with `camelCase` reinterpreted as `camel-case` If you want to override this, for example because you'd like your option to include camelcasing, you can do so here.
 Any option can be accessed using the "--fullname(=value)" syntax, and full names are also used to refer to other options.

 #### @Shorthand
 A shorthand is a single character which can be used as a short alternative.
 For example: